America in Heat: Searching for our High Water Mark

 What I mean is…oh hell, this is really fun.
 It’s really fun to say that.
 But let me explain…

 I want to explain my thinking, but it’s too late for that.
 There is no room for reason at this precise moment, holding this drink, only high charged emotion.
 Oh it all falls apart.
 Shameful.
 Let us not be betrayed by our last hope.
 For years we have asked for a non politician, for an anti-establishment candidate; I want to believe so strongly that Trump is one of those rare historical moments when someone unexpected steps in and steers the ship in a new direction.
-Or, maybe they drive it into the iceberg that forces people on the lower rungs, those throwing coals in the engine, those serving the wine, to stop and say, Fuck this, I want to live.
+Or, maybe they drive it into the iceberg that forces people on the lower rungs, those throwing coals in the engine, those serving the wine, to stop and say, Screw this, I want to live.
 And there's only so many life boats.

-It feels good to say that; it's ridiculous, but if feels good.
-I crawl right back into the gopher hole.
 This dehydration is too much, I want to find something substantial.
 I want to piece things together.

 Oh, America.
 You are in heat once again.
 And we must step in before these liberals mount you with their lies, impregnating you with generations of Americans who demand the government’s teat to survive.